 Portmeirion, Ffestiniog Railway and Trefriw Woollen Mills

 Created by Sir Clough Williams-Ellis between 1925 and 1975, the unique and altogether magnificent Italianate village of Portmeirion combines spectacular gardens and architectural surprises at every turn.
 In the afternoon we take a ride on the narrow gauge, steam-hauled Ffestiniog Railway for the 13½ mile journey from Porthmadog to Blaenau Ffestiniog, the slate capital of Wales.
 At the family-run Trefriw Woollen Mills there’s an opportunity to see the weavers and traditional machinery at work, and buy traditional Welsh woollen souvenirs.

 Caernarfon, Conwy and Llandudno

 Caernarfon Castle is a UNESCO World Heritage Site, and one of the most famous castles in the world.
-We then travel to Conwy, with its magnificent 13th century castle, the ‘Smallest House in Britain’, and Plas Mawr, an Elizabethan town house.
-Our final stop is Llandudno is a seaside resort that retains much of its Victorian charm.
+We then travel to Conwy, with its magnificent 13th century castle, the ‘Smallest House in Britain’, and Plas Mawr, an Elizabethan town house (entry not included, supplement on request).
+Our final stop is Llandudno, a seaside resort that retains much of its Victorian charm.